Pedromaia26/LAPR2-ISEP/docs/SprintD/US2_UpdateClient/US2_UpdateClient.md

-# US 006 - To create a Task
+# US 002 - To update a Client

 ## 1. Requirements Engineering